elix/elix.org/content/SingleSelectionMixin.md

 ## Selection wrapping

 In some cases, such as carousels, cursor operations should wrap around from the last item to the first and vice versa.
 This optional behavior, useful in carousel-style components and slideshows, can be enabled by setting the mixin's `selectionWraps` property to true.
+Internally, this maps to a state member `state.selectionWraps`.
 The default value is false.

 ## Cursor properties

 Two properties track whether the `selectNext` and `selectPrevious` methods are available:

 * `canSelectPrevious`.
 This is true if the `selectPrevious` method can be called.
-When this property changes as a result of internal component activity, the mixin raises a `can-select-previous-changed` event.
 * `canSelectNext`.
 This is true if the `selectNext` method can be called.
-  When this property changes as a result of internal component activity, the mixin raises a `can-select-next-changed` event.

 These properties are useful for components that want to offer the user, e.g., Next/Previous buttons to move the selection.
 The properties above can be monitored for changes to know whether such Next/Previous buttons should be enabled or disabled.

 Both `selectNext` and `selectPrevious` support a special case: if there is no selection but items exist, those methods select the first or last item respectively.
 Accordingly, if there is no selection but items exist, the `canSelectNext` and `canSelectPrevious` properties will always be true.

+# Per-item selection state

+`SingleSelectionMixin` helps map a component's overall selection state (which item is selected?) to the selection states of individual items (is this item currently selected or not?).
+This is done in conjunction with the separate [ContentItemsMixin](ContentItemsMixin).

+`ContentItemsMixin` helps a component render updates to individual list items when the component's state changes.
+During rendering, `ContentItemsMixin` asks a component for any [itemUpdates](ContentItemsMixin#itemUpdates) that should be applied to each list item.
+That `itemUpdates` method includes a `calcs` parameter with relevant per-item state information.

+When `SingleSelectionMixin` is used with `ContentItemsMixin`, the `calcs` parameter includes a `selected` property that is true if the given item is currently the list's selected item, and false otherwise.
+A component can use this `calcs.selected` value in determining how the item should be rendered.

+Example: A simple ARIA mixin could manage the `aria-selected` value for selected items.

+    import symbols from 'elix/src/symbols';

+    const SimpleAriaMixin = (base) => class SimpleAria extends base {

+      // Update the aria-selected attribute to reflect a change in item state. itemUpdates(item, calcs, original) {
+        return {
+          attributes: {
+            'aria-selected': calcs.selected
+          }
+        };
+      }

+    }

+The above code is provided for reference only.
+A more complete implementation of the attributes required for full ARIA supports is provided by [AriaListMixin](AriaListMixin).